itamarzil123/booka/README.md

 ## ABOUT:

-a React search component with pagination and caching (React-Query), using the google books api.
+a React search component with pagination and caching (React-Query), using the google books api (YUP. terrible choice).

 ## APP_CONFIGURATION: